DisList-Me/wip-dislistme/README.md

-# dislist.me
+# DisList.Me
-The Official DisList.Me Script Fixed Issues That Vcodes + Disbots Will Not.
+The Official DisList.Me Script Fixed Some Issues + Added Some Additions
 ---
 > Added Logout Menu + Extra Url's In Profile Menu Fixed Server Invites Not Be Taken Into MongoDB do to not adding